vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

 1. You will also explicitly state routes for your app in your manifest file.
-    You will differentiate your route from others in the Tanzu Application Service instance by following
+    You will differentiate your route from others in *Tanzu Application Service* by following
     [this guide](../route-naming/).

 1. Set this `route` for the application in your manifest.